Friendship Camps & Camp New Hope

 June 27, 2013

 Sipovo is a small town in central Bosnia, in Republik Srpska (the Serb-controlled section of Bosnia).
 During the war no fighting took place in Sipovo, but for a time it was held by opposition forces, which expelled the local, mainly Serb, residents.
 Since the war it has struggled to recover economically, as Republik Srpska receives little international aid.
 This is one of the towns we visit where many of the children seem to suffer from significant poverty.
 Though our first Frienship Camp, in 2000, was met with some mistrust, the people of Sipovo have graciously opened their town to us for many wonderful years.
-This is our largest camps each year (320+ children!) where we often have to, regretfully, turn many children away because of their overwhelming numbers.
+This is our largest camps each year (300+ children!) where we sometimes have to, regretfully, turn children away because of their overwhelming numbers.
 This is the only school where we have held a Friendship Camp every year of our ministry!
-This will be our 14th great year in Sipovo!
+This was our 15th great year in Sipovo!

 June 28, 2013

 Situated on the Neretva river in the south of the country, Mostar is the largest and the most important city in the Herzegovina region and the third largest in Bosnia-Herzegovina.
-During and since the war, it has been a city divided between the Croats in the western part of the city and the Bosniaks (Muslims) in the east.
+During the war it was a city divided between the Croats in the western part of the city and the Bosniaks (Muslims) in the east.
+Since the war there continues to be division within the city.
 When we visit this city we stay with our dear friends at the Mostar Orphanage.

 This Friendship Camp will be held at Silvije Strahimir Kranjcevic School (a “Croat curriculum” school).
-We held our first camp at this school last year with just a handful of students.
-We had a wonderful time.
-This year we hope to have a whole camp full!!
+We held our first camp at this school in 2012 with just a handful of students and had a wonderful time.
+This was our 3rd year here and the camp continues to grow!

 Potoci Friendship Camp